code4romania/scoala-profesorilor/README.md

 For fast setup, Docker is needed.

 The 'nginx', 'mysql' and 'phpmyadmin' images from laradock are used.
 The configuration can be fount inside 'containers' folder.
-To start the local containders follow nexr steps:
+To start the local containders follow next steps:
     - Clone project locally
     - Add a new entry to you 'hosts' file:
         - EX: 127.0.0.1  scoalaprofesorilot.test